Cheeeeeeeeeese/ngram-model/README.md

     1-6:
     ```
     ## Load training Data
     The program will ask for the path to the training data.
 This training data must be in an unannotated syntax.
+The path can either lead to a file or a folder with multiple datasets.
 After that the program asks for the wanted value of N. If no value is given it will default to 2.
 The value of N will define what the order of the ngram model will be and therefore directly affects the model size and results.

     ## Generate Text
     The user can input preceeding text to generate from onward.
 If no text is given, the program will generate a random text.
 After that the program asks for the amount of sentences that will be generated.
 If no value is given it will default to 1.